KnowageLabs/Knowage-Documentation/common/ka_BooksStructure.rst

 -  **Installation Manual**;
 -  **General User Manual**;
 -  **General Administrator Manual**;
--  one more book for each product purchased.

 The books focusing on products describe all the BI functionalities included in your installation.
 For example if you have purchased KnowageBD subscription, you will get the installation and the two general manuals plus a third one which focus on the BI functionalities provided by this product.